-Q1: Do brief departures from the United States interrupt the continuous residence requirement?
+New - Q1: Do brief departures from the United States interrupt the continuous residence requirement?

-A1: A brief, casual, and innocent absence from the United States will not interrupt your continuous residence.
-If you were absent from the United States for any period of time, your absence will be considered brief, casual, and innocent, if it was before August 15, 2012, and:
+A1: A brief, casual and innocent absence from the United States will not interrupt your continuous residence.
+If you were absent from the United States, your absence will be considered brief, casual and innocent if it was on or after June 15, 2007, and before Aug.
+15, 2012, and:

 - 1. The absence was short and reasonably calculated to accomplish the purpose for the absence; - 2.
-The absence was not because of an order of exclusion, deportation, or removal; - 3.
-The absence was not because of an order of voluntary departure, or an administrative grant of voluntary departure before you were placed in exclusion, deportation, or removal proceedings; and - 4.
+The absence was not because of an order of exclusion, deportation or removal; - 3.
+The absence was not because of an order of voluntary departure, or an administrative grant of voluntary departure before you were placed in exclusion, deportation or removal proceedings; and - 4.
 The purpose of the absence and/or your actions while outside the United States were not contrary to law.